psexton/missing-http/README.md

 ## But wait, there's more!

 Unfortunately, this creates problems if you're planning on putting both missing-http and something else on the dynamic java classpath.
 (See [#1](https://github.com/psexton/missing-http/issues/1).)
-So missing-http-0.2.0 shoves everything behind static Java methods.
+So newer versions shove everything behind static Java methods.
 All Java objects still get cleared when you run `javaaddpath`, but at least MATLAB doesn't err out. #twatlab

 # Installation